 The GDPR makes wide ranging changes to the basic data principles and the rights of individuals in relation to data.
-A new Data Protection Act, which will sit alongside and expand upon some areas of the GDPR, is also due to be brought into law in May 2018.
+The Data Protection Act 2018, also brought into law on 25 May, sits alongside and expands on some areas of the GDPR.